 There's no denying it - Diabetes is a serious, debilitating condition.
 By increasing blood sugar to higher than normal levels, it increases your likelihood for other severe health complications such as heart disease, kidney failure, and stroke.
 While there's no cure for diabetes, programs like the YMCA's Diabetes Prevention Program can help ensure that it's not inevitable.

-Led by a Registered Nurse
+Led by a Trained Lifestyle Coach

 Your Commitment is Needed